 ‘Seeing in Colour‘ was exhibited at Worcester Arts Workshop, Gallery Space, from 1st-16th February 2013.

-Jayne is currently setting up a studio in Spain where she will continue to develop her work and looks forward to publishing images in January 2015.
+Jayne is now working from her studio in Catral, Spain where she will continue to develop her work and looks forward to publishing images in January 2015.